ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 Add version to Known Problems
 -----------------------------

-Add the new version to the Known Problems database by adding the version and branch to the ``src/config.yml`` file then running the tool.
+Add the new version to the `Known Problems repository <https://github.com/ferrocene/problems/>`_ by adding the version and branch to the ``src/config.yml`` file then running the tool.

 Validate that the site now has the version and known problems are tracked for it.